viky-ai/website/doc/tutorials/getting-started-part-3/index.md

 ![Improved but too complex solution screenshot](img/24_solution_improved.png "Solution improved but still too complex.
 We can do better!")

 This is much more readable, but it is still not completely OK.
-Let's remove the extra **number** and only keep the locality name for the moment.
+Let's remove the extra "number" and only keep the locality name for the moment.

 Replace the current solution with: